By Alisa Kim

 - Afternoon session one best oral presentation: Danielle Toccalino

 - Afternoon session two best oral presentation: Denise Webb

 - Afternoon session three best oral presentation: Laura Shoots

 - B. Rosenfeld Poster Award: Hassan Mir

-- IHPME GSU Poster Award (Health Services Research and Quality Improvement & Patient Safety): Natasha Jawa
+- IHPME GSU Poster Award (Health Systems Research and Quality Improvement & Patient Safety): Natasha Jawa

 - IHPME GSU Poster Award (Clinical Epidemiology & Health Care Research): Sarah Smith

 - Eugene Vayda Poster Award: Maaike de Vries